AryenSinghal/Pirate-Platformer/README.md

 ## Instructions
 - Use spacebar to jump
-- Use WASD to move
+- Use left and right arrow keys to move